terual/dsmr2mqtt/README.md

 ### Debian/Ubuntu

-For make sure you have git installed and the neccesary library.
+First make sure you have git installed and the necessary library.
 ```
 # apt install git libmosquitto-dev
 ```